What is Sedation Dentistry?

 IV Sedation (or Intravenous Sedation) involves administering sedation medication through a special drip into a vein in the arm or hand.
 IV sedation is safe, effective, and best of all works quickly.
-It is often called “Sleep Dentistry” because it puts you into a very relaxed and dreamlike state.
-You feel almost no pain, but at the same time, you are able to respond if your dentist asks you questions during the procedure.
+It is often called “Sleep Dentistry” because it allows you to sleep through your dental procedure.
+You are closely monitored by the anesthesia provider while Dr. Wardius performs your dental procedure.

 What are the benefits of Sedation Dentistry?

 Being sedated while you have dental work completed brings with it many benefits.
 Your anxiety will be relieved, you will be less aware or totally unaware of the procedure being carried out and your fear will be a thing of the past.